surniaulula/wpsso/readme.txt

 	* Added an '@id' property to the Schema ImageObject and VideoObject markup.
 	* Added new status messages (min, max, and required) for the option field character count.
 	* Optimized the saving of settings by having the browser exclude unchanged options from the $_POST.
+	* Optimized the SSO &gt; General &gt; Google &gt; Default Schema Types options with jQuery to load the selects as needed.
 	* The WooCommerce integration module now reads variation meta to handle variation custom fields (Premium version).
 * **Bugfixes**
 	* Fixed the metabox tab layout CSS for Safari (needed a vertical align to top).